elixir-mint/mint/pages/Decompression.md

 # Decompression

 Many web servers use compression to reduce the size of the payload to speed up delivery to clients, expecting clients to decompress the body of the request.
-Some of the common compression algorithms used are [gzip], [brotli], [deflate], or no compression at all.
+Some of the common compression algorithms used are [gzip], [brotli], [zstd], or no compression at all.

 Clients may specify acceptable compression algorithms through the [`accept-encoding`][accept-encoding] request header.
-It's common for clients to supply one or more values in `accept-encoding`, for example `accept-encoding: gzip, deflate, identity` in the order of preference.
+It's common for clients to supply one or more values in `accept-encoding`, for example `accept-encoding: gzip, br` in the order of preference.

 Servers will read the `accept-encoding` and `TE` request headers, and respond appropriately indicating which compression is used in the response body through the [`content-encoding`][content-encoding] or [`transfer-encoding`][transfer-encoding] response headers respectively.
 It's not as common to use multiple compression algorithms, but it is possible: for example, `content-encoding: gzip` or `content-encoding: br, gzip` (meaning it was compressed with `br` first, and then `gzip`).